 -

-Reduction phase: focuses on frequent sessions of MLD and compression bandaging, and self care exercises and skin care at home to quickly decrease swelling.
+Reduction phase: frequent sessions of MLD and compression bandaging, and at home exercises and skin care to quickly decrease swelling.

 -